The real Bale - by those who know him best

 - Quiz: Gareth Bale first to last

-Fellow Whitchurch High pupil Geraint Thomas, co-centurions Gunter - his long-time teammate - and Ingle, former Wales striker Rob Earnshaw and Toshack, who also managed Real Madrid, share their thoughts and insights with BBC Sport Wales as Bale nears his milestone.
+Here his fellow former Whitchurch High pupil Geraint Thomas, co-centurions Gunter - his long-time team-mate - and Ingle, former Wales striker Rob Earnshaw and Toshack, who also managed Real Madrid, share their thoughts and insights with BBC Sport Wales as Bale nears his milestone.

-"It's great to see him achieving something so monumental, it is thoroughly deserved and hopefully he can continue to lead the team over the next few years."

-"I think I first heard of him as he got into the Welsh set-up.
-He is a little bit older than me but he came onto the scene at a young age for the seniors and went on to do amazing things for Wales.
-Everyone knows Gareth Bale, he has put Wales on the map.

 Rob Earnshaw - former Wales striker, 58 caps 16 goals